How does the Merge feature work?

 As part of the merge process, the victim record will be permanently deleted but all of their activity records will be merged with the survivor's activity records.
 Furthermore, when you click "Merge" you will be prompted which data elements you want to keep in the survivor record.
 For example, the victim record may have a more current phone number and address that you want to keep; but the survivor record may include more details about the client that you want to keep.
 For each data element where the two records differ you can decided which value you want to keep:

 The primary point of contact within the survivor record will always become the primary point of contact of the newly merged record.
 The victim's point of contact will be added as an additional point of contact.
+If both client records had the same contact name then you may need to do a secondary merge on the duplicated contact records.

 As noted above, the merge feature is only made available when two clients appear to be duplicates of one another.
 A client may be seen as a possible duplicate of another client if: